twobulls/aws-security-bot/README.md

                         The Slack channel to which we should post the results of the public S3 bucket check. [env var:
                         PUBLICS3CHANNEL]
+  --iamkeys             Check for expired IAM access keys. [env var: IAMKEYS] --iamkeyschannel IAMKEYSCHANNEL
+                        The Slack channel to which we should post the results of the expired IAM access key check. [env var:
+                        IAMKEYSCHANNEL]
+  --iamkeysnagusers     Send Slack messages directly to users who need to
+                        disable expired IAM access keys.
+Relies on a properly populated users.yml file. [env var: IAMKEYSNAGUSERS] --iamkeyswarnage IAMKEYSWARNAGE
+                        The age (in days) of IAM access keys after which we should start sending warnings. [env var:
+                        IAMKEYSWARNAGE]
+  --iamkeysexpireage IAMKEYSEXPIREAGE
+                        The age (in days) that IAM access keys are not allowed to exceed. [env var: IAMKEYSEXPIREAGE]
 ```

 ### Slack integration